Where is Heidelberg University located?

 How do I send admission documents to Heidelberg?

-Transcripts must come directly to us from an approved agency.
-Please choose a NACES agency to submit your transcripts.
+Transcripts must come directly to us officially from an approved agency.
+Please choose a NACES agency to submit your transcripts to, then request to have the evaluation sent directly to Heidelberg by mail or courier or the agency's electronic system.
+These cannot be accepted as official from the student.

-English test scores may be sent by mail or courier, by email or by a legible fax.
+English test scores or proof of English proficiency, copy of passport and proof of financial support may be sent by mail or courier or by a legible fax.

-Copy of passport, evidence of financial support and all program requirements may be sent by mail or courier, by email or by a legible fax.
+All program requirements (goal statements, recommendations, etc.) may be sent by mail or courier, by email or by a legible fax.

 Where should I send my documents?